daemon1995/era_gaming_mods/Difficulty Mod/Readme.txt

 Changelog:
+1.036
+- Added two new levels for Neutral Stats gain (Insane I+II)

+1.035
+- Added new configuration window for Enhanced Henchman Mod (done by Archer)
+- removed random hero and karmic battle script file from mod

 1.033
 - New Option: Stack Experience Rebalance: Removes most OP or unnecessary stack abilities from all new TUM monsters and WoG units, leaving them only with 1 important skill at ACE level.
 Reduces all other stack exp values aswell